alexeygeno/phone-verification-php/README.md

       'complete' => [
          'period_secs' => 300, 'count' => 5,
          'message' => fn($phone, $periodSecs, $count) =>
-                         sprintf( 'You are trying to use an incorrect code more than'.
+                         sprintf( 'You are trying to use an incorrect code'.
-                            ' %d times per %d minutes', $count, $periodSecs/60) ]
+                            ' %d times in %d minutes', $count, $periodSecs/60) ]
   ],
   'otp' => [